astropy/astropy-APEs/APE0.rst

 the modification requires approval by a vote of the `Voting Members`_ rather than approval by the Coordination Committee.
-For a proposed change to this charter to be adopted it must secure a 2/3 majority of vote participants, where the number of participants is at least 2/3 of the total voting members.
+For a proposed change to this charter to be adopted it must secure a 2/3 majority of votes cast, where the number of participants is at least 2/3 of the total electorate.

 Attribution and Acknowledgments
 -------------------------------